-Opened in May 2009, the Hoffmann Building features two spaces suitable for performances as well as a number of additional rehearsal rooms, office space and a social area (The Bakery).
+Opened in May 2009, the Hoffmann Building features two performance spaces as well as a number of additional rehearsal rooms, office space and a social area.

 A former barley store, the Britten–Pears Building was officially opened in 1979 by HM Queen Elizabeth The Queen Mother.
-Peter Pears held many of his legendary early masterclasses in the Recital Room, a 112-seat space suitable for both rehearsals (with seats retracted) and more intimate performances.
+Peter Pears held many of his legendary early masterclasses in the Recital Room.

 With its simple, light interior and stunning views of the marshes from a small inside writing platform, the Dovecote Studio was created particularly for composers, writers and visual artists to work in.